bxparks/AceTime/README.md

 this change in order to preserve backwards compatibility for existing users of this library.
-The change that I have done is substantially rewrite this `README.md` and the accompanying documentation so that the 2 parts of this library are more isolated and decoupled from each other.
+The change that I have done is substantially rewrite this `README.md` and the accompanying documentation so that the 2 parts of this library are more decoupled from each other.
 Hopefully this will make it easier to understand how to use this library.

 <a name="DateTimeAndTimeZone"></a>
 ### Date, Time, and TimeZone